emad-ramlawi/ansible/linux/tomcat/README.md

-Ensure you have the correct hosts specified, and that ansible controller can reach the target using ssh key exchange, then run:
+9) Ensure you have the correct hosts specified, and that ansible controller can reach the target using ssh key exchange, then run:

 ```
-ansible-playbook -i inventory.qa -l kvm_test main.yml --extra-vars "@vars/main.yml"
 ansible-playbook -i inventory.qa -l kvm_test main.yml --extra-vars "@vars/main.yml" --ask-vault-pass
 ```

-Also be sure to edit/check the vars/main.yml first.